clinical/rehab liaison jobs and careers article

 A “markety” day:

-Some days in intake are focused on analytics, especially if referrals are sparse.
-You might sit in front of a spreadsheet, poring over how many of your referrals actually converted into patients in beds.
+- Marketing analytics — you might sit in front of a spreadsheet, poring over how many of your referrals actually converted into patients in beds.

 Examples of clinical liaisons: